-Over the course of a day and a half, we discussed the processes and challenges to building a Next Generation Accounting Firm within a peer-supportive and highly interactive forum.
-Participants were active with their questions, concerns, challenges and, in many cases, insecurities, about how to move their firms forward given the environment we live in.
+Over the course of day and a half, we discussed the processes and challenges to building a Next Generation Accounting Firm within a peer-supportive and highly interactive forum.
+Participants were active with their questions, concerns, challenges, and in many cases, insecurities, about how to move their firms forward given the environment we live in.
 Overall, we focused on strategy to get firms going.

 Randy Johnston and I took turns facilitating the different sections during the two-day event.
 The following is a list of the big takeaways that I believe will be helpful for you:

 - Vision Challenged — Most firms, and I see in firms across the country, have not taken the time to define exactly what they want from their businesses.
 The fact is that more than 90% of firms in the US are small firms, and the partners within these firms are continue to “just do their thing” each day with no clear vision on where they want their business to go.

 Michael Gerber, author of the popular E-Myth book, talks about the E-Myth Five Core Principles.
 At the heart of these principles is LIFE: “The principle that your business should be a way to get more of what you want out of life…a vehicle through which you gain personal and financial freedom.”
 Unfortunately, too many firms are not living by the LIFE principle.
 They like what they do for a living, but not the way they do it.

 - Software Direction — Partners, lacking a clear direction on where they want their businesses to go, tend to select software with no clear understanding of how all the pieces and parts fit together.
 For example, if firm leaders wish to provide a certain level of client service, they might indicate: “we believe that the information we create for our clients should be available anytime, anywhere, and on any device.”
 However, if their vision for how to offer this level of service is unclear, often they will select technology that does not work together—such as a document management system that does not integrate with their portal solution.